MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ## Provide feedback and report issues

 Use [the Feedback Hub app](hololens-feedback.md) on your HoloLens to provide feedback and report issues.
-Using Feedback Hub ensures that all necessary diagnostics information is included to help our engineers quickly debug and resolve the problem.
+Using Feedback Hub ensures that all necessary diagnostics information is included to help our engineers quickly debug and resolve any problem.
 Issues with the Chinese and Japanese version of HoloLens should be reported the same way.

 > [!NOTE]
 >